edzaga/sql-course/sql-course-en/lectures/week4/lecture15.rst

 Students have a unique ID of student and name.
 Courses have a unique number of courses and title.
 Students take a course of a determined year and receive a grade.

-Which of the following eschemes would you recommend?
+Which of the following schemes would you recommend?

  1. Took(SID, name, courseNum, title, year, grade)
  2. Course(courseNum, title, year), Took(SID, courseNum, grade)